-NHibernate Type .NET Туре Database Type Remarks StringClob System.String DbType.String type="StringClob" must be specified.
-Entire field is read into memory.
-BinaryBlob System.Byte[] DbType.Binary type="BinaryBlob" must be specified.
+NHibernate Type .NET Type Database Type Remarks be specified.
 Entire field is read into memory.
 Serializable Any System.Object that is marked with Serializ- ableAttribute.
 DbType.Binary type="Serializable" should be specified.
 This is the fallback type if no NHibernate Type can be found for the Property.
 XDoc Sys- tem.Xml.Linq.XDocumen t DbType.Xml Default when no type at- tribute specified.
 Entire field is read into memory.
 XmlDoc Sys- tem.Xml.XmlDocument DbType.Xml Default when no type at- tribute specified.
 Entire field is read into memory.